QuantActions/quantactions-flutter-plugin/README.md

 ## Initial (iOS) setup

 For iOS you can follow the instructions in the [QuantaActions iOS SDK](https://quantactions.github.io/QA-Swift-SDK/documentation/quantactionssdk) documentation in particular you can start from [adding your `api_key`](https://quantactions.github.io/QA-Swift-SDK/documentation/quantactionssdk/#API-Key).
-Note that you can skip the installation step of the native SDk as this is already do ne by the plugin.
+Note that you can skip the installation step of the native SDk as this is already done by the plugin.

 You will se in the native iOS documentation that you will need to add a [custom keyboard extension](https://quantactions.github.io/QA-Swift-SDK/documentation/quantactionssdk/#Custom-Keyboard-Extension) that will be responsible to collect the data.